cryptomator/cryptomator.github.io/content/blog/2025-07-24-post-quantum-roadmap.en.md

 <figure class="text-center">
   <img class="inline-block rounded-sm" src="/img/blog/traditional-cipher-breakdown.svg" alt="Plot showing the growth of 2^n compared to n^2" />
-  <figcaption>Cryptographic Breakdown of Cryptomator & Hub</figcaption>
+  <figcaption>Cryptographic Breakdown of Cryptomator & Cryptomator Hub</figcaption>
 </figure>

 As you can see, we mostly rely on AES- and EC-based algorithms.
 These are traditional algorithms whose security assumptions apply in a world of classical (non-quantum) computers.
 The general idea is that computations are efficient if you know the right key but practically impossible without.
 When I say "practically impossible" I mean on traditional computers, as the computations are just "too complex".